 Protect Your Business from Being Sued

-Most retail networks provide guest access without a form of authentication.
+Most retail WiFi networks provide guest access without a form of authentication.
 This makes it easier for the shopper to log on, but it also means that user information sent over the network is not secure.
-You should include access to a user agreement and an “I agree” checkbox on your captive portal page releasing you from liability if the user does something inadvisable.
+You should include access to a user agreement and an “I agree” checkbox on your captive portal page that releases you from liability if the user does something inadvisable.

 Collect Data to Improve the User Experience

-How can you collect data to improve a network’s user experience?
-Simply allow users to use their social media account to log in to the network.
+How can you collect data to improve the user experience?
+Simply allow users to use their social media account to log into the network.
 By doing this, they will be agreeing to allow you access to a variety of social data you can use to learn more about them and their likes.
 Using this information properly will help you create a more personalized shopping experience.